hailelagi/hailelagi.com/content/writing/legos.md

 Thanks for reading!

-You can find the full source for this example [here](https://github.com/hailelagi/ex_vec)
+You can find the full source for this example [here](https://github.com/hailelagi/ex_vec), please let me know if you've found a bug, typo or error somewhere!

 ## References